mooreniemi/mooreniemi.github.io/_posts/2016-11-28-table-driven-methods.md

 But at base, we really have 2 dimensions of logic that are fully and independently enumerable into very small sets.
-We can actually put all these values in a table:
+We can actually put all these values in a table.

+One dimension, our "outer" dimension, is whether a cell is alive or dead.
+If we think of a prototypical xy graph and x is the horizontal dimension, then the values of x are "livingCell" and "deadCell" or we could define them as integers like 0 and 1.

 | livingCell | deadCell |
 |------------|----------|
 | ????       | ????     |

-One dimension, our "outer" dimension, is whether a cell is alive or dead.
-If we think of a prototypical xy graph and x is the horizontal dimension, then the values of x are "livingCell" and "deadCell" or we could define them as integers like 0 and 1.
 We get this outer dimension from this portion of our ruleset:

 1. **If a dead cell** ...
 2. _If a live cell_ ...